SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 ### Installing Poetry

-The recommended install method on Linux is by downloading and running a Python script from their GitHub repository.
+The recommended install method for Poetry is similar to the method we used for pyenv.
-To do this from the command line, we can use a tool called `curl`.
-Since `curl` may not be installed by default, we should install it ourselves using the Ubuntu package manager `apt-get`.
-When we do `sudo apt-get`, we need to enter our password, so the computer can check that we do actually have permission to install software.
-Once we've installed `curl`, then we can install Poetry:
+This time it's a Python script we need to download and run:

 ~~~
-sudo apt-get update
-sudo apt-get install curl
 curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python3
 ~~~
 {: .language-bash}

 While Poetry is installing, it lets us know that we might have to run an extra command before we can use it.
-Once it's finished installing, the simplest thing to do here is to just close our termainl and open another one.
+Once it's finished installing, the simplest thing to do here is to just close our terminal and open another one.
 Then the changes that Poetry makes should have been applied automatically for us.

 To test, we can ask where Poetry is installed: